-The same steps apply for shaping the skirt board at the top as well.
+The same steps apply to shaping the skirt board at the top as well.

 Once the angles have been determined, take the longest distance you need as the length of board required.

 Make the cuts using a circular saw and guide.